 Caine Creek FSR Turnoff to Teapot Mountain Trailhead

 8. Here is that parking area by the trailhead, which begins on the left side of the photo.
 Pit toilet (not pictured) is on the right side.
 Parking at Teapot Mountain Trailhead North of Prince George British

 9. And off we go.
 Teapot Mountain trail starts benignly enough.
-The biggest concern were aggressive mosquitoes, spoiled by two-legged meals coming to their 'hood with regular frequency.
+The biggest concern was aggressive mosquitoes, spoiled by two-legged meals coming to their 'hood with regular frequency.